ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 ## Let ZigBee devices join your ZigBee network
 Once the XBee ZigBee module has been configured you can build your ZigBee network and let your ZigBee devices join.
 In order to do that you just need to power up your ZigBee devices.
 ZigBee Light Link (aka ZLL) and Home Automation devices will, by default and if not already part of a ZigBee network, try to join a ZigBee network which permit join is enabled.
 Since the XBee ZigBee module has been configured to always enable permit join, the ZigBee devices will join your network.

-You can verify that devices have by using “network discovery” feature of XCTU tool.
+You can verify that devices have by using "network discovery" feature of XCTU tool.

 ![ZigBeeJoinNetVerif]({{site.baseurl}}/Resources/images/ZigBee/ZigBeeJoinNetVerif.png)